 - View the group's information page, including its discussion archive

 - Manage their subscriptions to the group

 - Post messages to the group

-If you select this option, the following also occurs on the "Create a new group" page: For administrators, under Public, the option Also grant this access to anyone on the Internet becomes available in both the Admin console and your Google Groups for Business service.
-For users, this option becomes available in your Google Groups for Business service only if you also select the following additional sharing options:
+If you select this option, a new access setting called Also grant this access to anyone on the Internet becomes available on the "Create a new group" page in the Admin console and the Groups for Business service for administrators.
+For users, this option becomes available in the Groups for Business service only if you also select the following additional sharing options:

 - Group owners can allow members outside this domain

 - Group owners can allow incoming email from outside this domain